 And that’s 86% of the population.
 So think about, I mean, this is true.
 Think about your team.
-Think about the people the colleagues think about your, you know, your couples group, your friends group, your Bible, study your business, you know, leadership, your BNI meetings, your masterminds, your family, your kids.
-This is true across the board today.
-We’re applying it to teams.
-So as leaders, your leading a meeting, you’re aware that there’s a conversation going on and you’re, you need to be aware that 14% of the pot people in the room are fast processors.
+Think about the people the colleagues think about your, you know, your couples group, your friend’s group, your Bible study, your business, you know, leadership, your BNI meetings, your masterminds, your family, your kids.
+This is true across the board.
+Today we’re applying it to teams.
+So as leaders, you’re leading a meeting, you’re aware that there’s a conversation going on and you’re, you need to be aware that 14% of the pot people in the room are fast processors.
 86% of the people are slow processors.
 I’m going to use 10 people in the room and hope I can do this, right?
 Because math is not my thing.
 I’m the slowest processor.
 When it comes to math, 1.4, people are fast, three seconds, 8.6.
 People are seven seconds where they can interact with the material and actually ask a question, actually give a response, actually give you their input.

-And that’s, if they’ve had time to think about it and everything else is clicking well.
-So in your team meetings, what I want to invite you to do is slow.
-The whole thing down.
+And that’s if they’ve had time to think about it and everything else is clicking well.
+So in your team meetings, what I want to invite you to do is slow the whole thing down.
 I had one executive I coached and he’s a fast processor he’s moving.
 And he was, he was talking about how in meetings one or two or three people are the ones who do most of the talking in his meeting of 25.
 And the other, you know, bulk of them are slower and not involved.
-And I explained this to him and consistently those people quit the think quick to speak, say their ideas.
-And what we tend to do is move on with the meeting and we’re down the road to, you know, another minute and suddenly the process or seven, second processors have something to say, but sometimes the the agenda has moved on.
+And I explained this to him and consistently those people quick to think, quick to speak, say their ideas.
+And what we tend to do is move on with the meeting and we’re down the road to, you know, another minute and suddenly the process of seven-second processors have something to say, but sometimes the agenda has moved on.

 This meeting.
-I really want to give their the folks, everyone, a chance to speak everyone, a chance to share everyone chance to be part of the discussion.
+I really want to give the folks, everyone, a chance to speak, everyone a chance to share, everyone a chance to be part of the discussion.
 So I would love if you are normally somebody who’s got lots of ideas, lots of energy.
-If you’d be willing, no in your personality type.
+If you’d be willing, you know, in your personality type.
 That’s great.
 That’s fine.
 But what I’ve learned on my training today with Susie was that we have different processing speeds.
 And so I’m just going to ask you to slow it down a little bit.
 And if you are usually one of the first to speak, I would just love for you to think about being second or third.
 No, no shame, no foul, no harm, nothing bad done.
-We just want to make sure we give everybody a time to share.
+We just want to make sure we give everybody time to share.
 If that’s going to be awkward in your meeting, then you have that conversation offline and you let these people know, you love their enthusiasm.

 You want to do that by saying to your quick processors, Hey, you guys you are, I love your passion.
 I love your ideas.
 I love how quickly you come in and respond.
 But would you mind if we just slow it down and give everybody a chance to get to stay on the same page?
 You don’t want to say catch up.
 Cause that kind of sounds slow.
 Like it’s slower, bad.
 It’s not bad.
 It’s just different.
 There are times when slow and methodical and thinking things through is so much better and wiser.
 And if you don’t do this, you’re missing the wisdom of maybe the 86% and pieces of information that could really help you catapult your business to the next level.
 I’m a fast processor.
 I talk fast.
 I think fast, I move fast and I have learned, or I’ve had to learn or I’m in the process of continuing to learn to slow down.

-And there are times when I’m in meetings where I have to think, okay, don’t, don’t raise your hand.
-First.
-Suzy, don’t be the first to speak.
+And there are times when I’m in meetings where I have to think, okay, don’t, don’t raise your hand first Susie, don’t be the first to speak.
 Give other people space.
 There’s times in my conversations with other leaders that are wired differently, where I have to remember that where I twist my wedding ring and count to seven.
 You know, there are times in meetings where I’ve set it up to say, Hey, let’s give everyone a chance to share.
 We’re just going to slow it down and give some time to process.
 And so you could say, Hey, we’re going to all think for a minute, write down your first three ideas that come to you that will slow your fast thinkers down.
-And it will give your your slower processors time to be ready to speak the speed of processing and inviting people to make space for how different we are, is a huge way that you can benefit your team.
+And it will give your slower processors time to be ready to speak.
+The speed of processing and inviting people to make space for how different we are is a huge way that you can benefit your team.

-It’s a huge trip trick tip tip to getting the most out of all the team members there.
+It’s a huge trip, trick, tip?
+Tip to getting the most out of all the team members there.
 And it’s a way that you can make sure everybody’s ideas are heard.
 Everybody feels included.
-And usually the fast processes are cool with it.
+And usually, the fast processors are cool with it.
 If they get kind of upset, just pull them along, slide, pull them aside and say, Hey, this is for the best of the team.
 It is especially important on zoom when or zoom or video meetings, whatever you use, WebEx, Google Hangouts Microsoft team, because it feels so long on video that silence.
 And so just name it, namely awkwardness.
 Gosh, this is hard, but let’s all take a minute.
 Write down your thoughts before we share, and then strategically call on a slower processor to give their thoughts first.
 You know, let’s say I’m just gonna give us a chance to think about this.

 And then I’m going to ask for ideas just in order or, you know, starting over here on this side of the room with Joey, who might be a slower processor and have need the time to come up with his ideas and put them forward again, not bad, just different.
 And it’s our job as leaders to make sure that we make everyone feel included and we make space for all of these different wirings and ideas.
 Okay.
 So I hope that tip helps you.
 I want to greet Sharon and Christie and Robert and Dave and Kevin and Karen, thank you for being on today.
 We all are trying to grow to our best versions of ourselves in this time, all the time, but especially during COVID where we have these unique challenges in our teams.
 If you have questions about business relationships or ways to communicate better or connect with your colleagues or lead your colleagues, pop them in the comments below and let me know, let me know that there’s something you want me to cover.